List of Doctor Who episodes (2005–2025)

 This includes one television movie and multiple specials, and encompasses stories over 41 seasons, starting in 1963; out of these, are from the revived series, encompassing stories over 15 series and various specials.
 The programme's high episode count has resulted in Doctor Who holding the world record for the highest number of episodes of a science-fiction programme.
-As of November 2023, up to a seventeenth series of the revived era has been planned.
 The story numbers below are meant as a guide to placement in the overall context of the programme.
 The numbering scheme in this list follows the official website's episode guide; other sources sometimes diverge in their numbering.

 Series overview

 The following table dictates the season or series in question for the programme as a whole.
+The numbering system present is the same one used by the BBC; other sources may have alternate numbering.